-At NCP, our 2023 drill program successfully tested new targets with consistent copper-silver mineralisation intersected over extensive strike lengths along with several high-grade intersections.
-Modelling results estimate the project has a scale of between 103 and 166Mt @ 0.38 to 0.46% Cu with significant additional untested blue-sky potential along with approximately 32Moz of associated silver credits.
-Importantly the mineralisation and hydrogeological setting make this project a prime candidate for an in-situ copper recovery process (ISCR), which, if proven successful, would provide an effective mining method at the bottom of the global cost curve with a low environmental footprint.
+One of the highlights of FY24 was the announcement in relation to the Ngami Copper Project (NCP or Ngami) that the Company's highly strategic drill program had successfully tested new targets with consistent copper-silver mineralisation intersected over extensive strike lengths along with several high-grade intersections.
+The modelling results estimate that the NCP has a scale of between 103 and 166Mt @ 0.38 to 0.46% Cu with significant additional untested blue-sky potential along with approximately 32Moz of associated silver credits.
+We have also been pleased to report across the year that the mineralisation and hydrogeological setting appears to make the NCP a prime candidate for an In-Situ Copper Recovery (ISCR) process.